-All field wiring must comply with NEC and all local codes.
+Field wiring must comply with NEC and all local codes.
 Size wire based on MCA (Minimum Circuit Amps) on the unit informative plate.
-See Fig. 24 and the unit label diagram for power wiring connections to the unit power terminal blocks and equipment ground.
-Maximum wire size is No. 2ga AWG (copper only) per pole on contactors.
-See Fig. 24 and unit label diagram for field power wiring connections.
+See Fig. 25 and the unit label diagram for power wiring connections to the unit power terminal blocks and equipment ground.
+Maximum wire size is #2 ga AWG per pole.

-Provide a ground fault and short circuit over-current protection device (fuse or breaker) per NEC Article 440 (or local codes).
-Refer to unit informative data plate for MOCP (Maximum Over-Current Protection) device size.
+Provide a ground-fault and short-circuit over-current protection device (fuse or breaker) per NEC Article 440 (or local codes).
+Refer to unit informative data plate for MOCP (Maximum Over-current Protection) device size.

 All units except 208/230-v units are factory wired for the voltage shown on the nameplate.
 If the 208/230-v unit is to be connected to a 208-v power supply, the control transformer must be rewired by moving the black wire with the 1/4 in. female spade connector from the 230-v connection and moving it to the 200-v 1/4 in. male terminal on the primary side of the transformer.
 Refer to unit label diagram for additional information.
-Field power wires will be connected at line-side pressure lugs on the power terminal block or at factory-installed option non-fused disconnect.

 Voltage to compressor terminals during operation must be within voltage range indicated on unit nameplate.
 On 3-phase units, voltages between phases must be balanced within 2% and the current within 10%.
-Use the formula shown in the following example to determine the percent of voltage imbalance.
+Use the following formula to determine the percent of voltage imbalance.
 Operation on improper line voltage or excessive phase imbalance constitutes abuse and may cause damage to electrical components.
 Such operation would invalidate any applicable manufacturer warranty.